LIAvignon/BA-LR/README.md

 ```sh
 git clone https://github.com/LIAvignon/BA-LR.git
 ```
-### 1) Step1: BA-vectors extractor
+### 1) Step1: BA-vectors extractor (ResNet-based model)
 The extractor is trained with augmented version of Voxceleb2 dataset.
 It is composed of a ResNet encoder that is trained to generate speaker embeddings optimised for speaker classification task.
 This model takes as input filter bank features that we extract with Kaldi.
 In the inference, we obtain sparse representations of values in [0,x], we replace x with 1 to obtain binary representation.
+Please note that this extractor is an initial version only and that better version is provided in this repo.
 The trained extractor model is provided in [Step1/model/voxceleb_BA]().

 #### Extractor